 In our previous blogs, you’ve learned that Facebook is crucial for promoting your medical practice and that shareable content is the number one component of your social media strategy.

 As the next step in your journey to increase your social presence, Facebook ads are another highly effective way to promote your practice online.
 In this blog post, we’ll answer your questions about the importance of paid promotions on Facebook, the difference between promoted posts and ads, the primary advantages of Facebook ads, and whether your ad copy complies with HIPAA and other guidelines.
-For even more information about how to grow your medical practice using Facebook, download our free e-book!

 Why Not Just Use Free Posts?

 With so many opportunities to post for free on Facebook, it might seem like paid promotions aren’t necessary.
 However, due to recent Facebook algorithm updates, overtly promotional posts are receiving less organic distribution on the platform.
 This is due to a Facebook survey in which users named highly promotional posts as the number one thing they would like to see less of in their news feeds.
 As a result, your followers will be unlikely to see any of your posts that push products, urge people to enter contests, or reuse advertising content.
 Below are some examples of highly promotional posts.

 However, in the same survey, Facebook users reported that they aren’t bothered by promotional content when it has been identified as advertising.
 This means that paid promotions are not only ways to get around Facebook’s algorithm updates and reach your target audience, but also ways to engage your followers without coming across as annoying or spammy.

 What’s the Difference Between Promoted Posts and Ads?

 The two main types of paid promotions on Facebook are promoted posts and advertisements.
 Understanding the difference can help you determine where each best fits into your social media strategy.